 The course is also offered by the parent department.
 The objective is to provide choice and flexibility within the department.
 The student can choose his/her elective paper.
 Elective is related to the major subject.
 The difference between core course and elective course is that there is choice for the student.
 The department is at liberty to offer three elective courses any semester.
 It must be offered at least in two different semesters.
-The Staff too may experiment with diverse courses.
+The staff too may experiment with diverse courses.

-Inter Department Course (IDC)
+Inter Departmental Course (IDC)

 IDC is an inter departmental course offered by a department for the students belonging to other departments.
 The objective is to provide mobility and flexibility outside the parent department.
 This is introduced to make every course multi-disciplinary in nature.
 It is to be chosen from a list of courses offered by various departments.
 The list is given at the end of the syllabus copies.
-Two IDC s must be taken by students which are offered in Semester II & III.
+Two IDCs must be taken by students which are offered in Semester II & III.
+In semester II, a common IDC, Soft Skills is to be offered by JASS (Joseph Academy of Soft Skills).

-Day College (Shift-I) student may also take an IDC from SFS (Shift-II) course and vice versa
+Day College (Shift-I) student may also take an IDC-2 from SFS (Shift-II) course and vice versa